 This method uses of a conceptual framework to describe how entities in the two tables are capable of interacting with each other.
 It is important to understand that this framework assesses what is possible, given the relationship.

 For example, when thinking about users and orders consider all that is possible in the relationship.
-A registered user may place no orders, only one or multiple orders within their lifetime.
-If you have just launched your business and no orders have been placed yet, it is still possible that a given user can place up to many orders in their lifetime and the tables are built to accommodate this.
+A registered user may place no orders, only one order, or multiple orders within their lifetime.
+If you have just launched your business and no orders have been placed yet, it is still possible that a given user can place many orders in their lifetime and the tables are built to accommodate this.

 To use this method: